 A reader asked if his credit score would improve if he paid off some debt.
-Yes it will, how much it improves will depend on what else is affecting your credit rating, so the first place to start is by knowing what is on your credit file – MoneySavingExpert has a good guide to checking your credit records.
+That depends on what else is affecting your credit rating, so the place to start is by knowing exactly what is on your credit file.

 Debt shuffling doesn’t help